rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/local-comm-broker.md

    ![Dependent deployment](/images/tutorials/local-comm-broker/ros-pub-dependent-deploy.png?classes=border,shadow&width=50pc)
 8. Click **CREATE DEPLOYMENT** > **Confirm**.

-You will be redirected to the newly created deployment's **Details** tab.
+You will be redirected to the **Details** tab of the newly created deployment.
 The package is successfully deployed when the green coloured bar moves from **In progress** to **Succeeded** indicating that the **DEPLOYMENT PHASE** has **Succeeded** and the **STATUS** is **Running**.